OpenMined/PySyft/README.md

 ## For Contributors

-If you are interested in contributing to Syft, please checkout our [Project Roadmap](https://github.com/OpenMined/Syft/blob/master/ROADMAP.md) and sign into our Slack Team channel #syft.
+If you are interested in contributing to Syft, first check out our [Contributor Quickstart Guide](https://github.com/OpenMined/Docs/blob/master/contributor_quickstart.md) and then checkout our [Project Roadmap](https://github.com/OpenMined/Syft/blob/master/ROADMAP.md) and sign into our Slack Team channel #syft to let us know which projects sound interesting to you! (or propose your own!).

 ## literature